A generalized Hopfield model to store and retrieve mismatched memory patterns: Introduction

 Such a model has a phase diagram in the temperature ($T$) vs.\ $\alpha$ plane, displaying a high temperature paramagnetic phase (PM), a low temperature, high capacity spin glass phase (SG) and a low temperature, low capacity memory recovery phase (MR).
 The PM-SG transition is a second order one, whereas the transition between SG and MR is a first order one, with a spinodal line signaling the appearance of the retrieval states, i.e., the states of the memorized patterns.
 In the MR phase the model is able to serve as an associative memory model.

 This picture changes if we consider the memories as made of continuous, Gaussian distributed, variables

-In this case, first studied in Ref.~\cite{Amit2:article}, the model presents retrieval only when $\alpha=0$, i.e., the number of memorized patterns stays of $O(1)$.
-As the number of memories grows like $N$, retrieval is lost (in the thermodynamic limit).
+In this case, first studied in Ref.~\cite{Amit2:article}, the model presents retrieval only when $\alpha=0$, i.e.\ if the number of memorized patterns grows less than linearly in the thermodynamic limit.
+On the contrary, if the number of memories grows like $N$, retrieval is lost.
 This lack of retrieval might be explained by the spherical symmetry in the free energy that the continuous memory variables introduce.
 As soon as the number of patterns is allowed to be extensive, the system does not know how to distinguish the Gaussian memories.

-In order to achieve a broader understanding of the situation where patterns and variables are partially mismatched we introduce a new family of Hopfield models.
-We call this family the mixed Hopfield model (MHM), where each memory has some bimodal ($\pm 1$) variables and some Gaussian variables, and we study what happens to retrieval as the relative number of the different kinds of variables in a memorized pattern changes.
-Taking a continuous memory variables fraction $p\leq 1$, each pattern $\xi^{(\mu)}$ has $(1-p) N$ variable drawn from a bimodal distribution and $pN$ real continuous variables, drawn from distribution (\ref{eq:gaussiandist}).
+In order to achieve a deeper understanding of the situation where patterns and variables are partially mismatched we follow the work of ~\cite{Barra:article,Barra1:article} by studying a family of mixed Hopfield models (MHM), where each memory has some bimodal ($\pm 1$) variables and some Gaussian variables, and we study what happens to retrieval as the relative number of the different kinds of variables in a memorized pattern changes.
+Calling $p$ the fraction of continuous memory variables, each pattern $\xi^{(\mu)}$ has $(1-p) N$ variables drawn from a bimodal distribution and $pN$ real continuous variables, drawn from distribution (\ref{eq:gaussiandist}).
+This is not the only possible choice to study mismatch in the Hopfield model: in~\cite{Agliari:article} a sub-extensive set of bimodal memories and an extensive set of Gaussian ones have been considered, obtaining a phase diagram similar to the one of the standard Hopfield model.

-The paper is organized as follows.
-In Sec.~\ref{subsection:IIA} we compute the free energy of the of MHM using the replica method ~\cite{SK:article} and we apply the replica symmetric Ansatz to derive the saddle point equations for the three parameters of the theory: the Edward-Anderson parameter $q$, the overlap $m^{(\mu)}$ of a configuration with the retrieved patterns and the noise $r$ of the so-called high patterns.

-Then, in Sec.~\ref{subsection:IIE}, we find the spinodal and the first order transition lines at $T>0$ and $\alpha>0$ and we observe that as we approach the purely Gaussian model ($p\rightarrow 1$), these lines get squeezed towards the vertical line $\alpha=0$, proving that the region of the phase diagram in which retrieval is possible shrinks continuously as we add Gaussian variables to the memories.
-Instead, the critical point at $\alpha=0$ does not move because the second order PM-SG transition line does not depend on $p$ and it is always $T_g=1+\sqrt{\alpha}$.

-In Sec.~\ref{subsection:IIC} we consider a number of memories of $O(1)$ and we see a second order phase transition between the paramagnetic and the retrieval phase with critical temperature $T_g=1$ (as in the original, purely discrete, model).
-We also prove that the overlap of a configuration with a retrieved pattern linearly decreases with the fraction $p$ of continuous $\xi_i$ but without ever losing retrieval.

-In Sec.~\ref{subsection:IID}, we study the model at $\alpha> 0$ near saturation.
-We work out the zero temperature limit of the saddle point equations and we find that the spinodal points $\alpha_c(p)$ decrease quadratically in $1-p$.